 Technical systems play a primary and defining role in informing architectural design at the conceptual stage.
 Performance characteristics and environmental impact analyses are important; equally critical are the spatial and visual impacts on the design.
 The selection and integration of these systems into a coherent whole is dependent upon the design intention and is, therefore, an integral part of the design process.

-2) DESIGN STUDIO WORKSHOP COURSES – 8 Levels plus Thesis
+2) DESIGN STUDIO WORKSHOP COURSES (Administered by the RAIC Syllabus Program) - 8 Courses + Syllabus Diploma Project

-Finally, it is essential to design with conviction that the essence of architecture lies in its artistic power and integrity.
-The sequence of design courses explores design principles, architectural typologies and integrations.
+Finally, it is essential to design with a conviction that the essence of architecture lies in its artistic power and integrity.
+The sequence of design courses explores design principles, architectural typologies, and integrations.

-Face-to-Face via studio workshops located in 13 chapters: Victoria, Vancouver, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Thunder Bay, Toronto, London, Ottawa, Montreal and Halifax
+Design Studio Course Delivery: Face-to-Face via studio workshops located in 13 cities across Canada: Victoria, Vancouver, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Thunder Bay, Toronto, London, Ottawa, Grande Prairie, and Halifax.

 Concurrent application in the ‘real world’ of theory learned through academic and design courses is an integral part of the RAIC Syllabus.
 Students are required to seek and obtain work experience under the direct supervision of a Canadian Registered, Practising Architect, in a variety of office situations to demonstrate and document the acquisition and application of knowledge obtained per Canadian Experience Record Book (CERB) requirements of the Intern Architect Program (IAP).